Four Years of Travel!

 If you are considering leaving your home country for a short period or maybe even for a few years, these tips are for you!
 This article started out writing about my four favorite moments, but I quickly realized that was impossible.
 Even boiling everything down I learned over the past four years to four simple lessons is not an easy feat.
 These four lessons learned while traveling, however, I carry with me on a daily basis and never forget them.

-Photo taken while hot air ballooning in Vang Vieng, Laos
+Photo taken Vang Vieng, Laos

 Patience and positivity is key, it isn’t going to be easy